aron-walker/site_shade_analysis/readme.md

 The R script "!config_and_workflow.R" lays out the steps of workflow, invoking scripts as needed.
 Note that some scripts in this repository are for generating figures for the report.
 A template report is included.

 Thank you to the developers and maintainers of R and QGIS for excellent open source software.
 Thank you to the makers of SOLWEIG for useful and free modeling software.
 Thank you to Google for making Earth Engine freely available to researchers.
 Thank you to Brimicombe et al. for creating `thermofeel.py`.
 Thank you to USFS / Nowak et al for creating i-Tree and making its data publicly accessible.
 Thank you to the Trust for Public Land, The Nike Foundation, and UCLA's Luskin Center for Innovation who guided, funded, and supported this project.

+Please contact aronwalker@ucla.edu with questions.
+I will help if I can.